Exit Music: Plot summary

-Place in the Rebus Novels
+Place in the Rebus novels

 Exit Music includes Rebus's retirement at the age of 60.
-Rankin had been looking forward to this event at least since 2000, when he commented in an interview that Rebus “lives in real time; he was 38 in Knots & Crosses and he's 52 now.
-He'll have to retire at 55.”
+Rankin had been anticipating this event at least since 2000, when he commented in an interview that Rebus "lives in real time; he was 38 in Knots & Crosses and he's 52 now.
+He'll have to retire at 55."
 Rebus in fact postponed retirement until age 60 (November 2006), clinging to his job, although in the two previous books (Fleshmarket Close and The Naming of the Dead) he thought frequently about his upcoming retirement.
-Rankin appeared ambivalent about whether the book series would end with Rebus’s retirement; in a video clip, he says Exit Music “may be the final book” and offers two possible endings: Rebus kissed emphatically by (presumably) Siobhan Clarke, or Rebus stabbed mortally by a dying Cafferty.
+Rankin appeared ambivalent about whether the book series would end with Rebus’s retirement; in a video clip, he says Exit Music "may be the final book" and offers two possible endings: Rebus being kissed by (presumably) Siobhan Clarke, or Rebus stabbed mortally by a dying Cafferty.
 The book’s actual ending is more ambivalent, a kind of anti-Reichenbach Falls in which Rebus resuscitates a dying Cafferty.

-In fact, Rankin did not publish another Rebus novel for five years; he continued to write about Edinburgh’s police, but with a new protagonist, Malcolm Fox, in two novels, The Complaints (2009) and The Impossible Dead (2011), before bringing Rebus back as a co-protagonist with Fox in Standing in Another Man's Grave (2012).
+Rankin did not publish another Rebus novel for five years; he continued to write about Edinburgh’s police, but with a new protagonist, Malcolm Fox, in two novels, The Complaints (2009) and The Impossible Dead (2011), before bringing Rebus back as a co-protagonist with Fox in Standing in Another Man's Grave (2012).